LengyHELL/ALPR/README.md

 # ALPR

-An automatic license plate recognition script, using OpenCV.
+An automatic license plate recognition script for detecting single row Hungarian license plates using OpenCV.

 ## The steps of the process
 In the following paragraphs I'm going to explain each step of the image processing and the preparation for the scripts to work.